gotthardp/lorawan-server/doc/Connectors.md

    - **network** when the destination server cannot be reached
    - **topic** when the target broker configuration is wrong

+If the Connector is *Enabled* the server will automatically connect to the backend server and subscribe this topic.

 When a *Failed* flag is raised, the connector is inactive and no connection is established.
 To re-establish the connection after an error occures, fix the indicated root cause and then remove the flag to reactivate the connector.